MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-az-cli2.md

 Provide your credentials on the command line.

-> This doesn't work with Microsoft accounts or accounts that have two-factor authentication enabled.
+> This approach doesn't work with Microsoft accounts or accounts that have two-factor authentication enabled.

 ```azurecli
 az login -u <username> -p <password>